thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Introduced edd_get_payment_transaction_id() and edd_set_payment_transaction_id()
 * New: Introduced edd_user_can_view_receipt_item filter

-* Tweak: [downloads] short code now accepts slugs or term IDs for category and tag attributes
+* Tweak: [downloads] shortcode now accepts slugs or term IDs for category and tag attributes
 * Tweak: Estimated earnings are more accurate
 * Tweak: Custom date ranges for report graphs now include a day option
 * Tweak: Added EDD-specific classes to the body tag when appropriate